 All students are expected to follow appropriate channels of communication within the Craigmiles School of Nursing.
-When a student has an issue or concern, the student must first address this with the individual or faculty member involved.
-If the issue is not resolved, the student may go to the Student Representative, if appropriate.
-If the issue is still not resolved, the student may go to the Director of Nursing.
-The student will follow the established channels of communication in their entirety before considering Craigmiles School of Nursing informal or formal grievance procedures.
+When a student has an issue or concern, the student must first address this with the individual or the faculty member involved.
+If the issue remains unresolved, the student may follow HLGU's grievance process (see Section 14.0 Confidentiality & Complaint Policies - also, see Appendix S).